dancornutt/Porsche944/07K_Swap.md

 Installation Steps:
   1) Make sure flywheel wear surface and pressure plate wear surfaces are cleaned from any manufacturing oils
   2) Use clutch centering tool to align clutch disk.
 Make sure clutch disk is facing appropriate side (flywheel or pressure plate)
   3) I opted for blue loctite on the pressure plate bolts.
-Run pressure plate bolts in by hand in crisscross pattern ramping up to the final torque value of XX ft-lb
+Run pressure plate bolts in by hand in crisscross pattern ramping up to the final torque value of 20 ft-lb

 ### Flywheel